About

 -

-Beyond work, I have a deep respect for the arts, am a member of a Budo academy, and enjoy swimming, cycling, learning Vietnamese language, and spending time with my partner Chung (he/they).
+Beyond work, I have a deep respect for the arts, am a member of a Budo academy, and enjoy swimming, cycling, and studying Vietnamese language.

 I identify as Queer and am a fifth-generation settler Australian of European descent, born on Gamaragal Country (Sydney) and raised on the lands and waterways of the Ngunnawal, Ngambri, Yuin, and Ngarigo peoples (Canberra region, NSW South Coast, and NSW Snowy Mountains)—places where I continue to feel a strong connection to.
 My pronouns are he/him.